cliosight/cliosight_templates/platform_overview.md

 ## Building Apps
 <img src="https://mir-s3-cdn-cf.behance.net/project_modules/max_1200/3393ab201764817.66f852ccea1b1.png" />
 With a bottom-up approach, developers can create versatile and highly scalable applications.
 Each one is a collection of portable, secure and interconnected widgets that are often nested to provide detailed insights.
-They can also have HTML/CSS for a website-like appearance.
+They can also contain HTML/CSS for a website-like structutre, very useful for creating interactive surveys.

 The primary UI components are
 1. Form
 2. Report
+3. Chart
+4. HTML/CSS
-3. Single-page Application
+5. Single-page Application
-4. CRM or Data Application / Portal / Dashboard
+6. CRM or Data Application / Portal / Dashboard

 The primary back-end components are
 1. Trigger